 Read Marly’s posts

-How would others describe me?
-Random, quirky, hyperactive, feeling, open, always daydreaming, and generally holding on to every last ounce of childhood I can… I’ve often been compared to the character JD from the TV show Scrubs!
+Ever watched the TV show Scrubs?
+Well then just imagine a 6’8″ JD and you have me in a nutshell… Random, quirky, hyperactive, feeling, open, always daydreaming, and generally holding on to every last ounce of childhood I can.
 I’m a born and raised Ohioan and proud of it.
-I love cheering for my Cincinnati sports teams, even though it seems we only make the playoffs once every 30 years.
-I’m about to marry my classy and gorgeous best friend Brianna, and she and I are excited to journey through life together!
-My hobbies/interests are wide and varied, including things like water sports, brunch, anything with a good story, swing dancing, photograph and videography, playing racquetball, baseball, or beach volleyball, laser tag, almost every nerdy tv show with “star” somewhere in the title, jazz music, and lots of other things.
-Recently I’ve been trying to keep up with my fiance’s adventure hobbies, so I’m now alpine skiing and scuba diving, and loving every minute of it!
-But most of all, I love people and I hope someday I’ll meet you too!
+I’ve recently married my beautiful and classy best friend Brianna, and we are excited to journey through life together!
+I love cheering for my Cincinnati sports teams, even though it seems we can never make it past the first round of the playoffs.
+Other things I enjoy are playing racquetball, baseball, or beach volleyball, water sports, pretending I can swing dance, jazz music, winning my fantasy sports leagues, laser tag, a good story, almost every nerdy TV show with ‘star’ somewhere in the title, and lots of other things.
+Recently I’ve been trying to keep up with my wife’s adventure hobbies, so now I’m alpine skiing and scuba diving as well!
+But most of all I love people, and I hope someday I’ll meet you too!

 Read Ryan’s posts

 Hey readers!
-I’m a 3rd year medical student with a penchant for visually-stimulating blogs, honey + you-name-it, and avocados.
-I grew up in Orange County, went to college in Baltimore, then came back once I realized that the West Coast was the BEST coast.
+I’m a 4th year medical student going into obstetrics and gynecology with a penchant for visually-stimulating blogs, Instagram-ing my meals, and hiking at Peters Canyon!
+I grew up in Orange County, went to college in Baltimore, and love to travel to new countries (recently traveled to Alaska, which felt like another country!).
 I believe that “an ounce of public health is worth a pound of health care” and that education should never be compromised.
 If I’m not in the hospital, you’ll probably find me at Starbucks.

 Read Angie’s posts

-Hola – it’s Leanna, your friendly neighborhood third year medical student.
-Med school thus far has been both challenging and amazing, brutal and yet totally worth it; I am excited to share some of my experiences on this blog.
-A snippet of my life: I have an incredibly supportive mom and pops, two cool but often quite odd siblings, an amazing and encouraging boyfriend, exceptionally loyal friends, and a very, very, very gracious God who is ultimately responsible for getting me through the day.
+Hola – it’s Leanna, your friendly neighborhood fourth year medical student.
+Med school thus far has been both challenging and amazing, intense and yet totally worth it; I am excited to share some of my experiences on this blog.
+A snippet of my life: I have an incredibly supportive family, an amazing and encouraging husband, loyal friends, and a very, very, very gracious God who is ultimately responsible for getting me through the day.
 I love hiking, bunnies, good salads, the beach, dinosaurs, pretending to be a Jedi, the state of California, painting, and colorful clothes.

 Read Leanna’s posts

-I am currently a third year medical student at Loma Linda University School of Medicine.
-I earned a bachelor of arts degree from Trinity International University with a double major in biology/pre-med and chemistry/pre-med and then did a master of arts degree at the same school in bioethics.
-I grew up in a small town in northwestern Illinois (Morrison) and have relocated to Southern California with my husband for the four years of medical school.
+I am currently a fourth year medical student looking forward to entering residency in Family Medicine next year.
+I grew up in a small town in northwestern Illinois (Morrison) and have relocated to Southern California with my husband for the four years of medical school but plan to move back to the Midwest soon (aka for residency)!
 Some of the hobbies that I enjoy the most are spending time with my husband and our pets (a dog, Addison, and a cat, Blaze), dancing, running, and cooking.

 Read Stephanie’s posts